WorkloadAutomation/ibm-workload-automation-chart/README.md

 In the event a problem should occur while using IBM Workload Automation, Customer Support might ask you to supply information about your system and environment to perform problem determination.
 The following utilities are available:

--   A general data capture utility command that extracts information about IBM Workload Automation  and related agent workstations, system-specific information, and data related to WebSphere Application Server Liberty Base; see [Data capture utility](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_tr/awstrmetronome.htm).
+-   A general data capture utility command that extracts information about IBM Workload Automation  and related agent workstations, system-specific information, and data related to WebSphere Application Server Liberty Base; see [Data capture utility](https://www.ibm.com/docs/en/workload-scheduler/9.5.0?topic=data-capture-utility).

--   A first failure data capture (ffdc) facility built into **batchman** and **mailman** that automatically runs the data capture utility when failures occur in **jobman**, **mailman**, or **batchman** and collects products logs, traces and configuration files; see [First failure data capture (ffdc)](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_tr/awstrffdc.htm).
+-   A first failure data capture (ffdc) facility built into **batchman** and **mailman** that automatically runs the data capture utility when failures occur in **jobman**, **mailman**, or **batchman** and collects products logs, traces and configuration files; see [First failure data capture (ffdc)](https://www.ibm.com/docs/en/workload-scheduler/9.5.0?topic=data-first-failure-capture-ffdc).

--   A data gather script to collect data related to the Dynamic Workload Console to assist in problem determination; see [Gathering Dynamic Workload Console data](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_tr/awstrdwcdatagath.htm#awstrdwcdatagath).
+-   The data capture utility script, wa_pull_info, is also used to collect data related to the Dynamic Workload Console to assist in problem determination; see [Data capture utility](https://www.ibm.com/docs/en/workload-scheduler/9.5.0?topic=data-capture-utility).

--   WebSphere Application Server Liberty Base javadump command to create the heap dump for WebSphere Application Server Liberty Base that runs on the Dynamic Workload Console and the master domain manager; see [Creating application server dumps](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_tr/awstrcoredumpserver.htm#coredumpserver).
+-   WebSphere Application Server Liberty Base javadump command to create the heap dump for WebSphere Application Server Liberty Base that runs on the Dynamic Workload Console and the master domain manager; see [Creating application server dumps](https://www.ibm.com/docs/en/workload-scheduler/9.5.0?topic=data-creating-application-server-dumps).

-In case of problems related to deploying the product with containers, see [Troubleshooting](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_pi/awspitrblcontainers.htm).
+In case of problems related to deploying the product with containers, see [Troubleshooting](https://www.ibm.com/docs/en/workload-scheduler/9.5.0?topic=containers-troubleshooting).

 ### Known problems